lavu-create/Clario/README.md

 # 🌤️ Clario – All-in-One Productivity & Wellness Dashboard

-> ⚡️ Built for WCHL Hackathon 2025 – Enhancing the Quality of Life for Ventilated Patients
+> ⚡️ Built for WCHL Hackathon 2025 – Enhancing Productivity & Well-being for Everyone
 > 👩‍💻 By Team Clario: Lavanya · Akhil · Nitesh · Vaishnavi

 ---

 ## 🧠 The Problem We're Solving

-Ventilated patients often face challenges like disrupted daily routines, emotional isolation, and limited autonomy.
-Caregivers also struggle with monitoring day-to-day well-being remotely.
+In today’s fast-paced world, individuals often struggle to stay organized, maintain emotional balance, and keep track of personal growth.
+Juggling tasks, moods, and daily plans can feel overwhelming without a centralized system.

-**Clario** bridges this gap by providing a beautiful, responsive, all-in-one dashboard that supports:
+Clario solves this by offering a sleek, responsive, all-in-one dashboard that helps you:

-- **Task organization**
+- ✅ Stay on top of tasks and events
-- **Mood and health logging**
+- 😊 Track moods and emotional well-being
-- **Reminder alerts**
+- 🔔 Set smart reminders to stay focused
-- **Weather-aware planning**
+- 🌤️ Plan ahead with live weather updates
-- **Data visualization for progress tracking**
+- 📊 Visualize your habits and productivity trends

 ---